Skip Global navigation and goto content

 The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) improves the lifelong health and nutrition of pregnant women, new mothers (breastfeeding and non-breastfeeding), infants, and children under the age of 5, by providing nutrition education, nutrient-rich supplemental food, and health and social service referrals.

-WIC is a supplemental food and nutrition education program for Women, Infants and Children.
+WIC is a supplemental food and nutrition education program for Women, Infants, and Children.
 WIC helps because it provides:

 • Healthy foods